 My favorite tat I saw in the navy was that of a shipmate at service school; Hobbes with a Molotov cocktail!

 I too love C & H but am no where near as well read on it.
-Though, I must say that I find it hard to believe that any fan could write about Calvinist and not mention the snow goons.
+Though, I must say that I find it hard to believe that any fan could write about Calvin and not mention the snow goons.

 Reading this piece makes me sad.
 After having 4 years of his childhood stolen from him with lockdowns literally, my son now is being forced by his mother to spend every moment in one scheduled activity or another with cram school crammed wherever she can fit it.
 She makes him bring homework with us on family outings so he can work on it at the campsite, at restaurants or on the train.
 We argue about this often, but she will not allow him to be a child.
 Every boy needs some time to be a Calvin.